firemodels/bot/Bundlebot/README.md

 ### Preliminary Step

-The bundling process erases and clones fresh copies of fds and repos.
+The bundling process erases and clones fresh copies of fds and smv repos.
 So bundles should not be created within a directory tree where daily work is performed.
 This section gives steps for creating repo directories used by the bundle scripts.
-This only needs to be performed once and is the same method firebot and smokebot uses to clone repos.
+This only needs to be performed once and is the same method used by firebot and smokebot to clone repos.

-Note, release bundles should be built on the same computer where nightly bundles are built to insure that compiler versions and OpenMPI libraries are consistent.

 To generate a set of repos, type the following commands:
 1.  cd to your home directory and type mkdir FireModels_bundle